rl-institut/multi-vector-simulator/docs/model/simulation_outputs.rst

 .. math:: RF = \frac{ 100 kWh(el)\cdot \frac{kWh(eleq)}{kWh(el)} +50 kWh(el) \cdot \frac{kWh(eleq)}{kWh(el)}}{200 kWh(el) \cdot \frac{kWh(eleq)}{kWh(el)}} = 3/4 = \text{75 \%}

-The renewable factor can, just like the :ref:`kpi_renewable_share_of_local_generation` not indicate how much renewable energy is used in each of the sectors.
+The renewable factor can, just like the :ref:`renewable_share_of_local_generation` not indicate how much renewable energy is used in each of the sectors.
 In the future, it may be possible to dive into this together with the degree of sector-coupling.

-.. _kpi_degree_of_sector_coupling:
+.. _degree_of_sector_coupling:

 Degree of sector-coupling (DSC)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^